 How to Make Raspberry Coulis

-Raspberry coulis in a strainer over a glass bowl
+Raspberry coulis in a glass bowl and in a serving jar

-• To get a smooth sauce, place a fine-mesh strainer over a heatproof bowl and pour the raspberry coulis through the sieve.
+Strain the sauce.
+To get a smooth raspberry coulis, place a fine-mesh strainer over a heatproof bowl and pour the raspberry coulis through the sieve.
 Use the back of a spoon or a rubber spatula to gently stir the sauce and force it through the sieve.
 Discard the raspberry seeds.

-• Allow the fresh raspberry coulis to cool completely before enjoying.
+Cool and serve.
+Allow the fresh raspberry coulis to cool completely before enjoying.
+You also might like this peach clafoutis.

 A hand holding a spoon and dipping it into a jar of raspberry coulis